Translate

 IDF F-15Cs and F-15Ds

-The IDF F-15C and D's crews employ the Elbit's display and sight helmet (DASH).
-This allows pilots to aim their weapons by looking at the target.
+The IDF F-15C and D crews employ Elbit's display and sight helmet (DASH), which allows pilots to aim their weapons by looking at the target.

-"Mig Killer" On the 8th of June 1982, this aircraft 818 flying with 832 shared a Syrian airforce Mig-23 Kill.
+"Mig Killer" On June 8, 1982, this aircraft, 818, flying with 832, shared a Syrian Air Force Mig-23 Kill.
 When both pilots locked on and fired their AIM-7F missiles, they shared a half-kill each.
-As for the total kill, I will have to pass?
+As for the total kill, I will have to pass.

-Early morning Waddington, ground crews preparing for the day's missions.
+Early morning, Waddington, ground crews are preparing for the day's missions.

 Sadly, 706 suffered engine problems during my visit, necessitating another C-130 Hercules visit.